kb-it/kotori/README.md

 ## Use cases

-* Detect duplicates of songs on your HDD
+* Detect duplicates of tracks on your HDD

-Kotori is capable of detecting duplicates of locally stored songs, by creating audio-fingerprints.
-By creating audio-fingerprints even unnamed duplicated files will be recognized or duplicates of different quality, size and song length.
+Kotori is capable of detecting duplicates of locally stored tracks, by creating audio-fingerprints.
+By creating audio-fingerprints even unnamed duplicated files will be recognized or duplicates of different quality, size and track length.

-* Add proper ID3 tags to your songs
+* Add proper ID3 tags to your tracks

-Missing or incomplete ID3 tags of songs in a huge music collection can be easily set and merged from our database, which can be collaboratively completed on our web application.
+Missing or incomplete ID3 tags of tracks in a huge music collection can be easily set and merged from our database, which can be collaboratively completed on our web application.

+## Functionality

+### Backend

+#### Technology

+* PostgreSQL
+* NodeJS
+* NodeJS packages:
+    * Express
+* RESTful API

+#### REST-API

+##### Paths

+* /v1/tracks/query
+    * Method: POST
+    * Accept: application/json
+    * Description:
+        Returns all available song information from DB for specific songs, which must be determined by its fingerprints.
+        Fingerprints of songs must be passed as JSON in request-body.
+    * Example:
+        * Request-Body:
+            ```
+            [
+                {
+                    "fingerprint": [0, 0, 0],
+                },
+                {
+                    "fingerprint": [0, 0],
+                },
+                ...
+            ]
+        * Response-Body:
+            ```
+            [
+                {
+                    "fingerprint": [0, 0, 0],
+                    "results": [
+                        {
+                            "trackId": "1",
+                            "artist": "John Doe",
+                            ...
+                        },
+                        {
+                            "trackId": "20",
+                        },
+                        ...
+                    ]
+                },
+                {
+                    "fingerprint": [0, 0],
+                    "results": [
+                        {
+                            "trackId": "12",
+                            "artist": "Jane Doe",
+                            ...
+                        },
+                        {
+                            "trackId": "2",
+                            ...
+                        },
+                        ...
+                    ]
+                },
+                ...
+            ]